MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/api-reference.md

                     </div>
                     <div class="cardText">
                         <h3>Enumerations Used In JavaScript Object Notation (JSON) Objects</h3>
-                        <p>Provides reference material for the enumerations used in JavaScript Object Notation (JSON) objects used with Xbox Live Services.</p>
+                        <p>Reference material for the enumerations used in JavaScript Object Notation (JSON) objects used with Xbox Live Services.</p>
                     </div>
                 </div>
             </div>